 Let me sketch this scenario for you: There were 50 emails waiting in the support inbox this morning.
 The oldest is from about 12 hours ago and the newest came in 5 minutes ago.
 Assume that it will take me a hour or two to work through this inbox regardless of which order I take it on.

-If the person that has waited 12 hours already needs to wait another hour or two, it doesn’t significantly impact their waiting time.
+If the person who has waited 12 hours already needs to wait another hour or two, it doesn’t significantly impact their waiting time.
 As long as my first response to them is of high quality, they will likely be satisfied.

 3. Shorten the line to escalated help

 As a non-technical founder, I’ve always tried to shield my team from the things that don’t require their attention.
 I’ll compromise my own time to troubleshoot a tricky issue before involving an engineer, and if I can’t resolve it, I’ll get them all the information they may require before passing the customer onto them.
-This way I can keep their work as distraction-free as possible.

 Give your customers the best possible chance to get help in the way they want by connecting them with the person who can do that as soon as possible in the process.